 My certification is listed as CCC-SLP.
 The other certification you might see is CCC-A, which is what audiologists earn.
 Fifty years ago it was relatively easy to earn both certifications and there were people who had both a CCC-SLP and CCC-A, but the programs have developed into completely distinct entities so that is much less common.

 Speech pathologists who work in a clinic, hospital, rehab facility, nursing home, early intervention, in a private practice, or on their own retain a license to practice in a state.
 This varies by state but most states require speech pathologists to have a license.
-Similar to the rationale for a doctor to have a license, it’s a good idea for the profession to be protected with a license because otherwise anyone could say that he/she is a speech path and collect money in that profession without the appropriate certification and education.
+It’s a good idea for the profession to be protected with a license.
+Otherwise anyone could say that he/she is a speech path and collect money in that profession without the appropriate certification and education.
 Licenses protect the public.

 Depending on the state, some speech pathologists who work in a school setting do not carry the state license but rely exclusively on the teaching license issued by the board of education.
-All of the students graduating in my speech pathology program who wanted to work in a school setting were advised to obtain a state license to protect ourselves.
+It’s advisable to obtain a state license to protect, even if we work exclusively in the school setting.
 Additionally, if you do not have the state license you could not pick up any clients outside of a traditional school job.
 Many speech paths have small caseloads outside of their school-based work through private practices or early intervention.
 A state license makes that possible.

 http://www.asha.org/advocacy/state/

-In the state of Illinois, licenses are regulated by the Illinois Department of Financial and Professional Regulation (IDFPR).
+The Illinois Department of Financial and Professional Regulation (IDFPR) regulates state licenses.
 Here’s where to look people up:

 https://www.idfpr.com/licenselookup/LicenseLookup.asp